According to the Bureau of Labor Statistics, the average person will change jobs about 12 times throughout their career.

 Working at a job simply to make money is not always easy.
 Even high-paying roles have aspects that some workers prefer to avoid, regardless of how much money the position pays.

-Fortunately, there are other ways to stop living paycheck to paycheck.
-Instead of taking a job purely for the money, develop new sources of additional income, such as a part-time job or side hustle.
+Fortunately, there are other ways to make more money if you want to enjoy work more.
+Instead of taking a job purely for the money, you can develop new sources of additional income, such as a part-time job or side hustle.

-That way, you fatten your bank account without decreasing your job satisfaction.
+That way, you get ahead financially without decreasing your job satisfaction.